AbdulMateen18/express-starter/readme.md

 | GET    | `/dashboard/stats`  | Get channel statistics | ✅            |
 | GET    | `/dashboard/videos` | Get channel videos     | ✅            |

+- The complete postman collection can be found in root directory of this project named as postman_collection.json.

 ## 🔐 Authentication Flow

 1. **Registration**: User registers with email, username, password, and profile images